J-O-B/portfolio/README.md

 --------------------
 ## **Deployment**
-### <ins>**_Local Deployment:_**</ins>
-This project was developed in the Cloud9 IDE.
-Throughout this project, files have been committed to git and pushed to GitHub using the built in function on Cloud9.

-To deploy this project on your local system, you can follow these steps:

->1.
-Navigate to my GitHub repository which can be found [here](https://github.com/J-O-B/portfolio).
->2.
-Above the files, there is a button with a download symbol and the text "Code"
->3.
-Once you click the button "Code" you will have an option to "Download ZIP"
->4.
-Download the ZIP file and extract the folder on your local computer.
->5.
-Open the index.html to deploy this website locally.

-**Please note that all files and folders must be kept in their original locations (folders) for page links (to internal resources such as images) to work.
-External links to social media etc. will work regardless.**

 ### <ins>**_Remote Deployment:_**</ins>
 To deploy this project remotely, you can follow these steps:
 >1.
 Log Into GitHub.